dodona-edu/dodona-edu.github.io/nl/guides/creating-a-judge/README.md

   - `text`, a string containing the annotation
   - `type`, the severity of the annotation, either `"info"`, `"warning"` or `"error"`.
   - An optional `rows`, the amount rows that should be marked.
 This should be at least `1`.
 The default value is `1`.
-  - An optional `columns`, a zero-based index indicating the amount of characters to mark in the last `row`.
+  - An optional `columns`, the amount of characters to mark in the last `row`.
 The default value is `0`, which will put a marker before the `column` character.

 - A `Message` object is either a plain string or consists of: